-Everton Ladies v Manchester City Women
+Everton Ladies 2-3 Manchester City Women

 Substitution

-Delay in match Pauline Bremer (Manchester City Women) because of an injury.
+Attempt saved.
+Demi Stokes (Manchester City Women) left footed shot from outside the box is saved in the bottom right corner.
+Assisted by Keira Walsh.

+Attempt blocked.
+Claudia Walker (Everton Ladies) right footed shot from the centre of the box is blocked.
+Assisted by Chantelle Boye-Hlorkah with a cross.

+Danielle Turner (Everton Ladies) wins a free kick in the defensive half.

-Attempt missed.
-Abbie McManus (Manchester City Women) header from the centre of the box misses to the left.
-Assisted by Megan Campbell with a cross following a corner.
+Attempt saved.
+Isobel Christiansen (Manchester City Women) right footed shot from outside the box is saved in the centre of the goal.
+Assisted by Georgia Stanway.

-Isobel Christiansen (Manchester City Women) wins a free kick in the defensive half.
+Jane Ross (Manchester City Women) wins a free kick in the defensive half.

 Foul by Chantelle Boye-Hlorkah (Everton Ladies).

 Corner, Manchester City Women.
-Conceded by Claudia Walker.
+Conceded by Angharad James.

-Nikita Parris (Manchester City Women) wins a free kick in the defensive half.
+Jane Ross (Manchester City Women) wins a free kick on the right wing.

-Foul by Faye Bryson (Everton Ladies).
+Foul by Gabby George (Everton Ladies).

-Attempt saved.
-Simone Magill (Everton Ladies) header from the centre of the box is saved in the top centre of the goal.
-Assisted by Jodie Brett with a cross.
+Attempt missed.
+Chantelle Boye-Hlorkah (Everton Ladies) header from the centre of the box is just a bit too high.
+Assisted by Faye Bryson with a cross.

 Goal!

 Goal!
-Everton Ladies 1, Manchester City Women 3.
-Pauline Bremer (Manchester City Women) header from the centre of the box to the centre of the goal.
-Assisted by Nikita Parris.
+Everton Ladies 2, Manchester City Women 3.
+Simone Magill (Everton Ladies) right footed shot from very close range to the centre of the goal following a set piece situation.

+Georgia Brougham (Everton Ladies) wins a free kick in the defensive half.

-Corner, Everton Ladies.
-Conceded by Stephanie Houghton.
+Corner, Manchester City Women.
+Conceded by Jodie Brett.

 Attempt blocked.
-Claudia Walker (Everton Ladies) right footed shot from outside the box is blocked.
-Assisted by Simone Magill.
+Isobel Christiansen (Manchester City Women) right footed shot from outside the box is blocked.
+Assisted by Claire Emslie.

-Goal!
-Everton Ladies 1, Manchester City Women 2.
-Nikita Parris (Manchester City Women) header from the centre of the box to the bottom left corner.
-Assisted by Abbie McManus with a cross.

-Goal!
-Everton Ladies 1, Manchester City Women 1.
-Stephanie Houghton (Manchester City Women) from a free kick with a right footed shot to the top left corner.
+Olivia Chance (Everton Ladies) is shown the yellow card for a bad foul.

-Nikita Parris (Manchester City Women) wins a free kick in the attacking half.
+Claire Emslie (Manchester City Women) wins a free kick in the attacking half.

-Foul by Danielle Turner (Everton Ladies).
+Foul by Olivia Chance (Everton Ladies).

-Attempt saved.
-Pauline Bremer (Manchester City Women) header from very close range is saved in the bottom left corner.
-Assisted by Nikita Parris with a cross.

-Foul by Isobel Christiansen (Manchester City Women).
+Dangerous play by Jane Ross (Manchester City Women).

-Chantelle Boye-Hlorkah (Everton Ladies) wins a free kick on the left wing.
+Gabby George (Everton Ladies) wins a free kick in the defensive half.

-Goal!
-Everton Ladies 1, Manchester City Women 0.
-Claudia Walker (Everton Ladies) right footed shot from outside the box to the bottom left corner.
-Assisted by Olivia Chance.

-Attempt saved.
-Pauline Bremer (Manchester City Women) right footed shot from outside the box is saved in the bottom left corner.